dfoderick/tape-recorder/README.md

 # A Tape Recorder payment channel

 Another way is to run Tape Recorder as a service.
 Users would submit batch jobs to be run by Tape Recorder using the Bitcoin protocol.
-Of course the server version of Tape Recorder would be run as a direct IP2IP payment channel using the techniques in Ubiquity.
+Of course the payment channel version of Tape Recorder could be run as a direct IP2IP channel using the techniques in [Ubiquity](https://github.com/dfoderick/ubiquity-hackathon).

 # Layer 1 vs Layer 2
 Bitcoin has layers.
 Layer 1 Bitcoin is the base protocol as enforced by miner nodes.
 Layer 2 is your Bitcoin application running off chain on your computer.

 The Bitcoin protocol is simply data within script.
 Because the bitcoin protocol is valuable, it is to be used off chain in your Layer 2 application.
 Consequently, users execute script in Layer 2 of Bitcoin on their own CPU.
 Tape Recorder captures these threads of execution while interpreting your bitcoin application in Layer 2 and puts them on chain.

 Give a miner Layer 1 script to lock and unlock a utxo.
 Give a miner Layer 2 script for attestation of a thread of execution that you have already ran on your computer.

 # Tape Recorder is a Wang B machine
 Bitcoin is simple.
 A Wang B machine is a simplified Turing machine.
 It has a Jump instruction so it can loop.
 It does not have an erase instruction.

 A Wang B machine has a two-way tape.
 One side is for reading.
 The other side is for writing.
 The read side is for executing (interpreting) a program.
 As it reads instructions it writes them to the write side of the tape.
 The write side of the tape is append only, non-erasable.

 Tape Recorder interprets and executes your Layer 2 application as the read side of the tape.
 Your application can loop.
 As it executes your app, Tape Recorder records the instructions onto the write side of the append-only tape.
 Thus, the loop is unrolled.
 Loop unrolling happens during runtime of the application, not at compile time.
 Consequently, your application can loop but the miner only sees an unrolled loop.
 Thus, a miner need not loop to validate the execution of your loopy code.

 Tape recorder is a component (or adapter) that executes along side of your Layer 2 Bitcoin application.

 # Metanet and Tape Recorder
 In Layer 1, bitcoin transactions are chained together using digital signatures with scriptSig and scriptPubKey.
 Metanet is an overlay structure for Layer 2 applications.

 Tape Recorder is a Layer 2 application that fundamentally stores threads of execution as Bitcoin Script.
 It should leverage the Metanet protocol as much as possible since there is a lot of good tooling for Metanet but the primary motive is to preserve the continuity of the thread of execution.

 Some ideas ...
 Transaction Output 0 would be a Metanet OP_RETURN with metadata (attributes) describing the script thread (Who, When and Why the thread was executed).
 Transaction Output 1 would be the primary thread of execution. i.e. the script. i.e. the tape.